-Growing up tuna noodle casserole was a staple meal.
+Who doesn’t love tuna noodle casserole?
+It was a staple meal in my era.
 She also made what we call pressure cooker chicken and rice now.
 She had to use the stovetop back then though.
 Incorporating a vegetable was always important.
 So, peas are added to our tuna casserole but of course they’re optional if you aren’t a fan.

 Mushrooms bring a great flavor to this cheap Instant Pot recipe too.
 Those are optional too if you want it just plain with no additional add ins.

 - I want to say first off that the sauce does thicken as it stands.

 Most pressure cooker recipes using a creamy sauce takes a few minutes to really thicken up.
 If you want that outcome then I suggest taking the lid off once it’s done and let it sit for 10 minutes or so.